robertmok/ai-verse-api-java/README.md

 ## Limitations

-- no cancellation when it is generating response.
+- No cancellation when it is generating response.
+- The endpoint returning the **server-side-events** stream is global, it is not client or http request specific.

 ## Checkout the other **AI Verse** repos: